cloudfoundry-attic/cfdev/README.md

 1. Install the CF Dev plugin `cf install-plugin -r CF-Community cfdev`
 1. Run CF Dev `cf dev start`

+_Note: If you have multiple disks and wish to use a separate disk for the storage and configuration of the virtual machine, set the CFDEV_HOME environment variable._

 ### Use BOSH

 1. Install [BOSH CLI v2](https://bosh.io/docs/cli-v2.html).